Megan Jenkinson: Career

 Jenkinson works primarily as a photographer and is an associate professor at the Elam School of Fine Arts.

-In December 2005 Jenkinson traveled to the Antarctica as part of the Artists to Antarctica fellowship programme.
+In December 2005, Jenkinson traveled to the Antarctica as part of the Artists to Antarctica fellowship programme.
 Her photographs taken during this time we exhibited during the 2008 Photography Festival at Two Rooms Gallery and in 2007 at the Jonathan Smart Gallery in Christchurch.

-In 2007 Jenkinson won the Jury Award at the Wallace Art Awards with her work Atmospheric Optics V. She has received the 1989 Montana Lindauer Art Award and the Graphics Prize at the 1999 Sharjah International Art Biennal.
+In 2007, Jenkinson won the Jury Award at the Wallace Art Awards with her work Atmospheric Optics V. She has received the 1989 Montana Lindauer Art Award and the Graphics Prize at the 1999 Sharjah International Art Biennal.

 Work by Jenkinson is held in the public collections of the Museum of New Zealand Te Papa Tongarewa; the Sarjeant Gallery, Govett-Brewster Art Gallery, Dunedin Public Art Gallery, Auckland Art Gallery Toi o Tāmaki, Aigantighe Art Gallery, Victoria and Albert Museum, Bibliothèque nationale de France, Centre Georges Pompidou, Museum of Fine Arts (Houston), Art Gallery of New South Wales, and National Gallery of Australia.
-She is represented in Auckland by Two Rooms and Chistchurch by Jonathan Smart Gallery.
+She is represented in Auckland by Two Rooms and Christchurch by Jonathan Smart Gallery.